Emacs SMTP Library

 When the SMTP library connects to a host on a certain port, it searches the ~/.authinfo file for a matching entry.
 If an entry is found, the authentication process is invoked and the credentials are used.
 If the variable smtpmail-smtp-user is set to a non-nil value, then only entries for that user are considered.
 For more information on the ~/.authinfo file, see auth-source in Emacs auth-source Library.

 The process by which the SMTP library authenticates you to the server is known as “Simple Authentication and Security Layer” (SASL).
-There are various SASL mechanisms, and this library supports three of them: cram-md5, plain, login and xoauth2, where the first uses a form of encryption to obscure your password, while the other two do not.
+There are various SASL mechanisms, and this library supports four of them: cram-md5, plain, login and xoauth2, where the first uses a form of encryption to obscure your password, while the others do not.
 It tries each of them, in that order, until one succeeds. (xoauth2 requires using the oauth2.el library.
 You can override this by assigning a specific authentication mechanism to a server by including a key smtp-auth with the value of your preferred mechanism in the appropriate ~/.authinfo entry.

 4 Encryption